flauc/angular2-generator/README.md

 ```
 The init command will also generate an ng2config.json file which contains all the necessary configuration for using Angular2 Generator.

+At the end of the init you will be prompted to create a starting app.
+If you chose to create one make sure you have typings installed globaly because the script will try to run typings install after executing npm install.

 ng2config.json values:

 Key | Value | Description